 The Las Vegas apartment market saw rent growth surge in recent months, capping off a year of notable increases.
 Effective asking rents for new leases jumped a whopping 13.6% in Las Vegas in the year-ending May.
 That performance was the market’s strongest annual rent growth reading in more than a decade and was more than three times the U.S. average of 4.2%.
 Back when the COVID-19 pandemic pulled down rents across the nation, Las Vegas prices took a mild hit, as operators shifted into rent cuts, which got as deep as 1.3% in June 2020.

-U.S. single-family rent growth remained strong in January 2021, increasing 3.8% year over year, showing solid improvement from the low of 1.4% reported for June 2020, and up from the 2.9% rate recorded for January 2020, according to the CoreLogic Single-Family Rent Index (SFRI).
+U.S. single-family rent growth increased 5.3% in April 2021, the fastest increase since May 2006, according to the CoreLogic Single-Family Rent Index (SFRI).
+The index slowed in 2020, but even when compared with 2019, rent growth is running above pre-pandemic levels.
 The index measures rent changes among single-family rental homes, including condominiums, using a repeat-rent analysis to measure the same rental properties over time.

 With mortgage rates declining to ever new lows during 2020, the mortgage market had the largest number of originations in 17 years.
 The volume was driven by no-cash-out refinance: more than one-half of the originations, and 4-in-5 refinance loans, were no-cash-out during 2020.
 Interest rates on fixed-rate mortgages were at an all-time low at the beginning of 2021 and have moved higher since then.
 While forecasts vary, the consensus view among economists is that mortgage rates will rise between one-fourth to three-fourths of a percentage point during the next 12 months.